alexander-ustyan/Active-Directory/README.md

 Now we will Promote the Server to a Domain Controller:

-• In dc-1, open Server Manager and click the flag.

-• Promote the server to Domain Controller:

-• Set up a new forest.

-• Enter a domain name (mydomain.com).
+• In dc-1, open Server Manager and click the flag → Promote the server to Domain Controller: → Set up a new forest →Enter a domain name (mydomain.com) → Set a password → Uncheck “Create DNS” and proceed → System will now auto-restart.

-• Set a password.

-• Uncheck “Create DNS” and proceed.

-• System will now auto-restart.

 </p>